Author: Tom D. S.

 If you are an individual or business looking to get your own website, you might currently be overwhelmed by all of the options out there and may not understand the difference between a website creation tool and a website host.
 However, it is incredibly important to not only understand the difference, but know what to look for in a good host, since poor web hosting can nullify the snappiest of websites

 Here, we will review WordPress and WordPress hosting, ultimately with the goal of helping you find the best UK web hosting for WP.
+We’ve also done these WP comparisons for other countries, like WordPress hosting Australia, and WordPress hosting Canada.

 What is WordPress?